"Written by a team of pioneering archaeologists and acknowledged experts working at the cutting edge of Egyptology ... "

 Why did I learn about Ancient Egypt?

 So why did I invest all this time in studying Egypt, you might be wondering?
 Many of my friends who already know that I am into ancient history (not to mention ancient languages) would not be surprised to hear that I am learning their history here.
 But I've been more into Ancient Greek than this "other" dead language, so it might seem somewhat strange that I spent over six months studying another culture besides Greece.
-It wouldn't seem so strange, though, when you consider that I am something of a Biblical scholar (albeit an amateur one); whose excursions into ancient history are mainly motivated by a curiosity about the Bible and its world - Bible filled with references to Egypt.
+It wouldn't seem so strange, though, when you consider that I am something of a Biblical scholar (albeit an amateur one); whose excursions into ancient history are mainly motivated by a curiosity about the Bible and its world - a Bible filled with references to Egypt.
 Besides the famous sojourn of Joseph there, this culture is also identified with the story of the Exodus, in which the Egyptians are the "cruel oppressors" of Jewish slaves.
 In fairness to the Egyptians, they were not the first culture to practice slavery, and they would not be the last.
 But they still join the ranks of the many cultures that have sometimes been antagonistic to the Hebrews - and, thus, "vilified" in certain parts of the Bible.

 Temple of Horus at Edfu